fabogit/web-socket/README.md

 Will use the native browser `WebSocket` api and node `ws` to create a websocket connection

-install server packages

-`npm i`
+- install server packages: `npm i`

-run server

-`npm run start:dev`
+- run server: `npm run start:dev`

-then open `ws-browser-api.html` file to connect the client to ws server (and check the browser console)
+- open `ws-browser-api.html` file to connect the client to ws server (and check the browser console)o

 ## socket.IO

 Will use `socket.io` (client & server) to create a websocket connection

-install server packages

-`npm i`
+- install server packages: `npm i`

-run server

-`npm run start:dev`
+- run server: `npm run start:dev`

-in the browser go to `localhost:8000/client.html` to connect the client to ws server (and check the browser console)
+- in the browser go to `localhost:8000/client.html` to connect the client to ws server (and check the browser console)